dharmamitra/dharmamitra-guides/README.md

 ---

 ## MITRA OCR
-> *Fast OCR powered by the Gemini engine for high-accuracy text extraction from Sanskrit, Tibetan, and Chinese typeset documents.*
+> *Fast OCR powered by the Gemini engine for high-accuracy text extraction from Sanskrit, Tibetan, and Chinese typeset documents available live at [Dharmamitra](https://dharmamitra.org).*

 - **Features:**
   - Upload PDFs up to 100MB in size